csci-182/fall2022/pages/_assignments/tutorial06.md

 Another way to make your site more accessible is to create a "high-contrast" stylesheet or CSS class.
 For this exercise, please do the following:

 1. Open `02-theme-switcher/index.js` and attach a click event handler to each of the four of the buttons in the nav bar.
-2. Each event handler should modify the class of the `body` tag to match the theme of the button that was clicked.
+2. Each event handler should modify the class of the `body` tag to match the theme of the button that was clicked (just like we did in class for Lecture 10).
     * The available theme classes are: `ocean`, `desert` and `high-contrast`.
 To see the themes, open the `style.css` file and scroll to the bottom.
 3. If the `default` button is clicked, just unset the class on the body tag.
+4. [Optional] If you have time, try creating your own theme in the `../style.css` file and creating another button so that when you click on the new button, your theme shows up.

 When you're done, your web page should look like this: